 It’s odd.
 The bees themselves live by several languages; scents, telepathy, mind control, dancing, as well as some of them being able to talk.
 They have a class system, with some higher beings that can be likened to evil sorcerers.
 It’s brimming with fantasy and dystopian themes which can seem a little bit over the top when packed together in one little hive.
 They are bees with hands and a fanatical religion.
 There’s even some forbidden romance in there, unnecessarily.
 The low point for me was a bee version of the Lords Prayer.
 At least make their religion a little more unique.

 At points I could not put the book down as I was desperate to know what would happen next, whilst at other points it became too much and I would need a break.
 But I think that’s where the book succeeds, it really does enshrine you in the hive and the bees’ way of life and their struggles.
 It shows nature as it really is, despite it being fiction.
 It’s a small, rapid buzzing life writ large for human viewing.
 Time moves differently for insects.
-You get used to the strangeness and become a part of it as all the best books achieve with their reader.
+You get used to the strangeness and become a part of it.
 It is a world that is so inconceivably different from our own.
 Which is why you need to read this book, environmentalist or not.
 Especially if you’re not.

 What better way to care about the plight of our environment than to see it through the eyes of one of the species that is suffering most.
 The terrors of killer pesticides coating thousands of pollen filled rapeseed plants.
 Bewitching ornamental flowers that call out with their scent but yield nothing.
 Precious collections of wildflower mowed down to barrenness.
 Hypnotisingly evil electricity pylons.
 The constant taint and ultimate power humans have over the landscape.
 A phrase often used ‘green deserts’ is haunting and rings so true for me.
 The British countryside is often little more than desert when you really think about it.